2020 Islamabad United season

-The Islamabad United is a franchise cricket team that represents Islamabad in the Pakistan Super League.
-They were one of the six teams that had competed in the 2020 season.
+Islamabad United is a franchise cricket team that represents Islamabad in the Pakistan Super League (PSL).
+They were one of the six teams that had competed in the 2020 PSL season.

-The team was captained by Shadab Khan, coached by Misbah-ul-Haq.
-Luke Ronchi was the team leading run-scorer while Shadab Khan was leading wicket-taker.
+The team was captained by Shadab Khan and coached by Misbah-ul-Haq.
+Luke Ronchi was the team leading run-scorer in the 2020 PSL, while Shadab Khan was the leading wicket-taker.

 The team won three of its ten fixtures and were eliminated for the first time in group stage.